 Lot requirements - Minimum of 2,000 to 7,000 square feet.
 2,000 square feet for four or less units and 3,300 square feet for four or greater units.
+Maximum building coverage is 70%.

 Parking - Single family: two on-site covered spaces; duplex, triplex or fourplex: one covered and one uncovered space; Other multifamily use - Studio or one-bedroom units: 1.5 on-site spaces per unit; Two or more bedrooms: two on-site spaces per unit.
+Multifamily parking requirements are inclusive of guest parking.